-Surge Rehabilitation and Nursing received 30 citations for violations of public health code between 2016 and 2020, according to New York State Department of Health records accessed on April 15, 2020.
-The Middle Island nursing home’s citations resulted from a total of four surveys by state inspectors.
+Sunharbor Manor suffered 26 fatalities from Covid-19 as of June 23, 2020, per state records.
+The nursing home also received 26 citations finding it violated public health code between 2016 and 2020, per health records accessed on June 24, 2020.
+Two of those citations concerned infection prevention and control policies and procedures.
+The Roslyn Heights nursing home’s citations resulted from a total of five surveys by state inspectors.
 The deficiencies they describe include the following: